 Ho ho ho!
 It’s the time of the year when you hear Christmas carols everytime you go out to the shopping malls.
 It’s the time of the year when your Facebook and Instagram feeds are filled with Christmas trees and Christmas feast!
 It’s also probably the season you travel.

 Speaking of travel, personally I feel that Singapore is a wonderful destination for Christmas.
-Every year, the country put up so many kinds of Christmas decorations all over the island, from Boon Lay in the west to Changi in the east, from Punggol in the north to Harbourfront in the south.
+Every year, the country put up so many kinds of Christmas light-up and decorations all over the island, from Boon Lay in the west to Changi in the east, from Punggol in the north to Harbourfront in the south.

 Orchard Road has been consistently putting up breathtaking Christmas decorations every year.
-This year, Orchard Road is lined with luminous christmas decorations from 16 November 2019 to 1 January 2020.
+This year, Orchard Road is lined with luminous christmas decorations from 13 November 2020 to 1 January 2021.

 Christmas on Great Street starts from Tanglin Mall at Tanglin Road and ends at Dhoby Ghaut MRT Station.
 You can start your journey from Dhoby Ghaut MRT and walk to Tanglin Mall, or vice versa.

 When is the best time to visit?
 Go there in the morning if you want less crowd and you don’t need to see the actual lights up.
 Go there in the evening if you want to see the dazzling lights and performances, but it’ll be crowded so you’ll probably have a hard time to take photos without other people in it.